VeeAndrade/Game-time/README.md

 # JEOPAR-SEA!

 ## Contributors
-Veronica Andrade
-Carla Geglio
-Ryan Novak
+Veronica Andrade, Carla Geglio, and Ryan Novak

 ## About
 Our assignment was to create a version of Jeopardy with 3 players and 3 rounds.
 Our spin on this project was Jeopar-Sea: an underwater-themed version of the popular game show.